LitExtension Blog

 When designing your WooCommerce product pages, the layout you choose can make a big difference in how your customers interact with your store.
 From the overall look to the way information is presented, each design choice can either make it easier for customers to shop or, unfortunately, lead to confusion and frustration.

-1. Grid vs full-width layouts
+1. Grid vs Full-width layouts

 A grid layout allows multiple products to be displayed simultaneously, making it easier for customers to browse and compare.
 However, this layout can appear cluttered if product images are inconsistent in size or quality.